Hildebrand Law, P.C. mobile logo

 As soon as they complete a class, both Petitioner and Respondent must present the Clerk of Court with a Certificate of Completion.
 Failure to do so could result in your final divorce/separation papers not being signed by the court or future requests for modification of custody, parenting time and child support being denied by them.

 Hildebrand Law, PC’s family law attorneys can assist their clients with obtaining information about the parenting class requirements in Arizona.
-With over 100 years of combined experience assisting with family law issues like custody and parenting time matters, the attorneys at Hildebrand Law, PC can answer your questions about the required Arizona Parent Information Program class.
+With decades of combined experience assisting with family law issues like custody and parenting time matters, the attorneys at Hildebrand Law, PC can answer your questions about the required Arizona Parent Information Program class.

 What is the Purpose of a Parent Education Class?